deliveroo/routemaster/INTERNALS.md

   - `timeout`: how long to defer event delivery for batching purposes (aka deadline).
   - `max_events`: maximum number of events to batch.
   - `uuid`: the credential to use when delivering events.
+  - `health_points`: Increases by one on each successful delivery and decreases by two on each failure.
+Defatuls to 100, which is perfect subscriber health.

 `batch:{bid}` (list)